shibii/va-database/README.md

 # va-database

-typescript version of the backend for vacancy-aggregator project
+typescript version of the database interface for vacancy-aggregator